Yves-CHEN/DENTIST/README.md

 ...
 ```
 > \-\-out \<the output file prefix\>
-Specifies the prefix of the output files including  \*.DENTIST.full.txt, \*.DENTIST.short.txt and \*.DENTIST.ignored.txt.
+Specifies the prefix of the output files including  \*.DENTIST.full.txt, \*.DENTIST.short.txt, \*.DENTIST.ignored.txt \*.frq.

-The .DENTIST.full.txt contains the statistics for all the tested variants in the following format.
+The .DENTIST.full.txt contains the statistics for all the tested variants in the following format, e.g.
+> head -3 <prefix>.DENTIST.full.txt

 ```
 rsID        chisq   -log10(P)  ifDup